GIScience/gis-training-resource-center/content/Modul_2/en_data_sources.md

 collection data is in line with your needs.
 Check if there is potentially more up-to-date data available from another source.

-*Data licence:* What kind of licence does the data have?
+*Data license:* What kind of license does the data have?
 How can you use and share it and how do you need to cite the data source?
 Make sure to check the licensing and to follow the respective regulations to avoid difficulties.
 </details>